Jury reaches verdict in trial over George Floyd’s death

-The jury has reached a verdict at the murder trial of ex-cop Derek Chauvin in George Floyd’s death.
+The jury has reached a verdict at the murder trial of former Minneapolis police officer Derek Chauvin in the death of George Floyd.

+The verdict is to be read later on Tuesday afternoon local time.

 Mr Floyd died last May after Chauvin, a white officer, pinned his knee on the 46-year-old black man’s neck for about nine-and-a-half minutes in a case that triggered worldwide protests, violence and a furious re-examination of racism and policing in the US.